contextwtf/jobs/senior-product-designer.md

 ### Applying and our process

-To get started, please email [jobs@context.app](mailto:jobs@context.app) with a link to some code you are proud of.
+To get started, please email [rugdesigner@rug.fun](mailto:rugdesigner@rug.fun) with a link to your work.
 We're really excited to see your portfolio and prioritize applications that show a body of work.

 Once we get a chance to read your application, we'll move to a phone interview where we can discuss your background, work and what you want in a job.
 You'll